AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 And that is exactly what we need to explain AI, as an interdisciplinary field that draws insights and methods from all these disciplines.

 ## Pre-requisites
-To fully understand the concepts and ideas presented, we encourage readers to have a minimal understanding of the following topics.
+To better understand the concepts and ideas presented, we encourage readers to have a minimal understanding of the following topics.
 These topics are not strictly required or fully covered by the theory, but they will help readers build natural intuition.

 - neural networks, GPT